bandantonio/obsidian-apple-books-highlights-plugin/CONTRIBUTING.md

 ### 💡 Suggesting Enhancements

 If you have an idea to improve the plugin, [search if someone else has already suggested it][issue-enhancement].
 If a related issue doesn't exist, you can open a new issue using the corresponding enhancement request form.
 Please provide as much detail as possible about your suggestion.

+If you have an idea of an enhancement that is not fully formed yet, you're welcome to start a [new discussion](https://github.com/bandantonio/obsidian-apple-books-highlights-plugin/discussions), so together with the community, we can help you shape it.

+our community can help you shape it.

 ### 📚 Updating Documentation